Iran nuclear deal: Congressional reactions

 One area of disagreement was the consequences of walking away, and whether renegotiation was a realistic option.
 Schumer, an opponent, called for retaining and strengthening sanctions, and to continue negotiating.
 President Obama argued that renegotiation was unrealistic, that the Iranian people would see further concessions as "total surrender of their sovereignty", and that other countries would not continue to support the existing sanctions regime.
 Senator Al Franken accepted the claim that no better deal was feasible.
 (Note: Scholars differ on whether a "better deal" from the American point of view is realistic.
 Stephen M. Walt of Harvard, writing an article titled "The Myth of the Better Deal" in Foreign Policy magazine, argued that the idea of an achievable better deal is "magical thinking" that is at odds with the facts and "ignores Diplomacy 101".
 Albert Carnesale of Harvard's Belfer Center wrote, "there is no real alternative that would serve the interests of the United States and our allies and friends as well as the deal that is now before Congress.
 A 'better deal' is unachievable; a military solution is unrealistic (and probably would be counterproductive); and an international agreement without U.S. participation is less attractive than an agreement in which the United States has a strong voice in resolving of issues that might arise."
 Conversely, Robert Satloff of the Washington Institute for Near East Policy argues, "a better deal with Iran is possible," and that congressional rejection of the agreement would not immediately result in the collapse of the JCPOA or military action, and law professor Orde Kittrie of Arizona State University argued that Congress could send the JCPOA back for renegotiation.)
 Representative Sander M. Levin announced his support.
 Senator Cardin said that if the agreement were implemented, the U.S. should increase military aid to Israel and friendly Gulf states.
 Senator Bill Nelson and Foreign Relations Committee members Tim Kaine and Barbara Boxer announced their support.

 The Associated Press reported that the classified U.S. Intelligence Community assessment concluded the agreed inspection regime would diminish Iran's ability to conceal a covert weapons program.
 Ten active and former Democratic members of the House Select Committee on Intelligence (including Minority Leader Nancy Pelosi and Intelligence Committee ranking member Adam Schiff) cited this assessment, which was available for members of Congress to read, as a reason to support the agreement.

-In June 2025, both Republicans and Democrats expressed concern that the Trump administration would start another war because of its misplaced objectives in the Middle East.
-Subsequently, U.S. congress moved to limit the president's power to wage war there because of the experience of the War in Iraq (2013–2017).